 Working with Your Healthcare Provider

-The type of provider you work with may impact which tests are ordered during your preconception check-up.
+The type of provider you work with impacts which tests you recieve during your preconception check-up.
 Some providers may be unfamiliar with tests like Spectracell or Genova’s nutrient testing.
 They may also be unaware of specific genetic mutation tests like MTHFR.
-This is not to say they’re not the best provider for you, but it’s important to understand that if you’re interested in more comprehensive testing, you may need to work with a naturopathic doctor, functional medicine provider, or integrative medicine practitioner.
+This is not to say they’re not the best provider for you.
+It’s important to understand, however, that not all doctors do this comprehensive testing.
+You may need to work with a naturopathic doctor, functional medicine provider, or integrative medicine practitioner.

 It’s also important to know that some of these less conventional tests (such as comprehensive hormone tests, nutrient testing, and thyroid antibodies) may not be covered by your insurance.
 It can be an investment, so this is where you and your provider can work together to decide what the best option is for your situation.